 CERTH has been developing its own Suite of software Tools for the energy sector under the name INTegrated Energy Management (INTEMA).
-INTEMA.grid is part of the INTEMA Suite, with specific implementations and tools for grid-level simulations, able to simulate multi-vector energy systems, integrated, accounting also the grid topologies and interconnections among variable systems.
-INTEMA.grid aims at helping engineers to address challenges towards a sustainable energy transition, while is being developed to be fully customizable by energy experts, rendering it in a position to include any type of system simulation (mature or high innovative), on multiple spatial and temporal scales (bot steady and transient simulations, with a user-defined timestep).
+INTEMA.grid is part of the INTEMA Suite, with specific implementations and tools for grid-level simulations, able to simulate multi-vector integrated energy systems, accounting also for the grid topologies and interconnections among variable systems.
+INTEMA.grid aims at helping engineers to address challenges towards a sustainable energy transition, while being developed to be fully customizable by energy experts, rendering it in a position to include any type of system simulation (mature or highly innovative), on multiple spatial and temporal scales (both steady and transient simulations, with a user-defined timestep).
 The tool offers a set of functionalities for an energetic grid assessment, each one covering different needs of the decision-making process.